rhshah/iAnnotateSV/docs/iAnnotateSV.rst

   -r hg19, --refFileVersion hg19
                         Which human reference file to be used, hg18,hg19 or hg38
-  -o outfile, --outputFile out.txt
+  -of outfile, --outputFile out.txt
+                        Name for the output file
+  -o outputDir, --outputDir /path/to/some/output/directory
-                        Full path with for the output file -i inputSVfile, --svFile svfile.txt
+                        Full path for the output dirctory -i inputSVfile, --svFile svfile.txt
                         Location of the structural variants file to annotate -d distance, --distance 3000